Read our best tips on how to make the most of the beautiful natural landscapes and unspoiled wildernesses of Taiwan.Read more...

 A unified Hoklo (‘Taiwanese’) identity is a relatively recent thing.
-Well into the 19th century, Hoklo people identified themselves as being Quanzhou folk or Zhangzhou folk or from some other part of Fujian.
+Well into the 19th century, many Hoklo people identified themselves as being Quanzhou folk or Zhangzhou folk rather than Hoklo or Taiwanese.
+(Quanzhou and Zhangzhou were prefectures in Qing-era Fujian.)
 During the Japanese occupation and the subsequent Nationalist dictatorship, these sub-ethnic groups coalesced.
 Taiwanese of Hoklo descent account for around 70% of the population.
-Some call themselves ‘true Taiwanese’ or even ‘native Taiwanese’ to the annoyance of aborigines.
+Some call themselves ‘true Taiwanese’ or even ‘native Taiwanese’ to the annoyance of Austronesian indigenous people.

 The Hakka people

 Like Hoklo Taiwanese, the Hakka are Han Chinese.
 Their origins are unclear but it’s believed they emerged as a distinct sub-ethnic group, speaking their own language and following a unique set of customs, as they moved en masse from central China to the south in a series of migrations between the 4th and 17th centuries.
 Unlike most Han Chinese, the Hakka never practised foot-binding.
 Because they’ve had to relocate so often and they’ve sometimes faced persecution, the Hakka are often compared to the Jews.
 Like the Jews, they’ve a reputation for working hard, living frugally and encouraging their children to study hard.
 Hakka started arriving in Taiwan in the early 18th century.